 The Glenisle Hotel in Lamlash is a popular place to dine out or for drinks by the fire.
 There is also a pretty garden with tables and umbrellas to enjoy the view of the bay.

-Little Rock in Brodick is a new venture for a local young couple and they have created a friendly, lively cafe/bistro, gaining a great reputation for home bakes and a changing menu of seasonal specials.
+Little Rock in Brodick have created a friendly, lively cafe/bistro with a great reputation for home bakes and a changing menu of seasonal specials.

-The Heritage Museum Café in Brodick is a small tearoom offering lunches, snacks, cakes and drinks with large garden with picnic tables by the Rosa Burn in the main season.
+The Rosaburn Café is located at the Arran Heritage Museum.
+The tearoom offers lunches, snacks, cakes and drinks with picnic tables in a large garden by the Rosa Burn in the main season.

 Janie's at Home Farm, Cladach, Brodick offers renowned homebaking and lunches.
 T. 01770 302874.
 Open 7 days from 10am-5pm.